-Why is Cybersecurity Important for Veterinary Clinics?
+Why is Veterinary Office Cybersecurity Important for Clinics?

 - Financial Risks.
 If your clinic is the victim of an attack, every second you are down is lost revenue.
-On top of wasting valuable time, cyber attacks can also use ransomware to demand compensation in order to return stolen sensitive information or other data.
+On top of wasting valuable time, cyber attacks can also use ransomware to demand compensation to return stolen sensitive information or other data.

 Personal information like your pet’s name can be used to break passwords or secret security questions, letting hackers into your account(s).

-When it comes to cybersecurity, it is better to be over-prepared than underprepared.
+Regarding Veterinary Office Cybersecurity, it is better to be over-prepared than underprepared.
 By taking proactive steps and working with a professional IT company to protect your veterinary clinic from cybercrime, you can help prevent a costly attack before it even happens.